Oskar987/rrblog/README.md

 ## RRBlog
-RRBlog it is a simple blog template based on ReactJs and ReduxJs.
+RRBlog is a simple blog web application based on ReactJs and ReduxJs.